-Because the organisation suffers from a severe case of under-powered vendor management program.
+Because the organization suffers from a severe case of an underpowered vendor management program.

 Everything from the situation of the firm and vendor to the quantity and frequency of the products and services acquired must be taken into account before devising a vendor management strategy.

 Here’s all you need to know about how to create a definitive vendor management process.
 The blog talks about the effectiveness of the vendor selection process and how the success of your procurement cycle depends on the success of your vendor selection decision.
 It also mentions creating the maximum value out of your relationship with vendors it is important to understand the true meaning of vendor contract management.

 Importance of Vendor Management